 3. Make Their Experience

 Okay, you’ve got great visuals, lots of conversation and reviews are climbing.
-While these are signs of success, you don’t eat dinner on the Internet.
+But it takes more than knife skills in the kitchen to win over consumers in social media.
 Make sure to encourage customers to get off their computers and come into your restaurant.
 You can incentivize them to make the online-offline connection by offering online only, in-store redeemable coupons.
 Or you can invite them to participate in a contest, and stop by to enter.
 Whatever you do, make sure to highlight the experience of what your restaurant has to offer.

 These are just a few keys to successfully marketing your restaurant on social media.
 Want more insight?
 Contact us for ways to help you stand out on social.
 In the meantime, what do you think is the most important factor to online reputation success for restaurants?